BU-NU-CLOUD-F19/Keylime-_Enabling_Trust_in_the_Cloud_QEMU-KVM/README.md

 ## Solution concept [TODO: In progress]
-The main system components of the Keylime extension are Keylime itself, the QEMU/KVM hypervisor (including the virtual TPM), and the Trusted Platform Module (TPM): Version 2.0.
+The main high-level system components of the Keylime extension are Keylime itself, the QEMU/KVM hypervisor (including the virtual TPM), and the Trusted Platform Module (TPM): Version 2.0.

 - System components
   - QEMU/KVM hypervisor
   - Trusted Platform Module (TPM): Version 2.0